 The bottom line

-INTJs, also known as the Architects, are introverted thinkers and judges, and one of the rarest MBTI types.
+INTJs, also known as the Masterminds, are introverted thinkers and judges, and one of the rarest personality types.
 The INTJ has a combination of tenacity, focus, and intelligence, as well as a love of learning and the world around them, that will take this personality type far in whatever they choose to do.
 If you’re an INTJ, know that you have amazing gifts, and don’t be afraid to embrace your soft side from time to time!

 If you are lucky enough to have an INTJ in your life, you might find you have someone to discuss the ins and outs of the universe with—or if that doesn’t appeal to you, maybe just appreciate their intelligence, ingenuity, loyalty, and calm determination.